This morning we backtracked on the Silver Trail, out to Stewart Crossing to

 Klondike River south of Dawson City and the Dempster Highway junction

-Northbound on the Klondike Highway approaching its junction with Hwy 5, the
+Northbound on the Klondike Highway approaching its junction with the Dempster Highway.

 Klondike River Yukon Gov't campground